At a glance: Start measuring the campaigns of your clients by setting up an Agency account.

 Agency role in mobile attribution chain

 Agency, therefore, doesn’t technically own the apps but only promotes them on the marketing channels it works with, without the technical involvement, such an SDK integration.
-Depending on the set of permissions given by an advertiser, an agency can have control over a range of functions.
+Depending on the set of permissions given by a marketer, an agency can have control over a range of functions.

 When an install is attributed to an ad placed by an agency, it is displayed on agency's dashboard.
 The app owner will see it too, and will know that it's attributed to the agency.

-Note: if your organization owns the app, or handles its development as well as marketing, you should open an advertiser account.
+Note: if your organization owns the app, or handles its development as well as marketing, you should open a marketer account.

 The scope of an agency account functionality depends on the permissions provided by the app owner for each app.
 Therefore, agency accounts are offered for free, and only app owners are charged for attribution.
 App owners and agencies can use AppsFlyer attribution data for compensation purposes.